1Password/scim-examples/beta/do-app-platform-op-cli/README.md

   <details>
   <summary> If Google Workspace is your IdP, connect Google Workspace using the CLI tools</summary>
   The following steps only apply if you use Google Workspace as your identity provider.
-If you use another identity provider, do not perform these steps and follow the steps in [Connectting your Identity Provider](https://support.1password.com/scim/#step-3-connect-your-identity-provider).
+If you use another identity provider, do not perform these steps and follow the steps in Connectting your Identity Provider (linked above).

   1. Follow the steps to [create a Google service account, key, and API client](https://support.1password.com/scim-google-workspace/#step-1-create-a-google-service-account-key-and-api-client).

   2. Configure the `workspace-credentials` for passing to App Platform.

   The `workspace-credentials` will be saved as an environment variable in App Platform that DigitalOcean automatically encrypts on your behalf.
 These credentials have to be Base64-encoded to pass them into the environment, but they're saved as a file from configuring your API key.